appelmar/gdalcubes_cpp/doc/docs/index.md

 Core features:

-- Create image collections that link to and index existing files / cloud storage
+- Create image collections that link to and index existing imagery from local files or cloud storage
-- Process multitemporal, multispectral image collections as on demand data cubes with desired spatiotemporal resolution, extent, and projection.
+- Read multitemporal, multispectral image collections as on demand data cubes with desired spatiotemporal resolution, extent, and projection
 - Stream chunks of data cubes to external programs (R, python)
-- Scale processing in distributed environments with `gdalcubes_server` and Docker
+- Scale computations on data cubes in distributed environments with `gdalcubes_server` and Docker

 gdalcubes alone does **not** provide a rich set of algorithms besides reducing data-cubes over time and filtering by space, time, and bands.
 However, streaming chunks of cubes into external programs allows to apply e.g. arbitrary R or Python code on the data with little amount of reimplementations needed.